 Work in administrative offices such as Graduate Education and Research, Academic Advising,

-or various student service offices/areas
+or various other offices/areas on campus

 Besides getting great work experience, being a graduate assistant provides students

 with the opportunity to receive scholarships and stipends for their commitment.